-Operating income increased by \$61.4 million in fiscal 2007 compared to fiscal 2006.
-The continuing challenges faced by the Company indicate there can be no assurance that operating results achieved by the Company in fiscal 2007 are indicative of future operating performance of the Company.
+Operating income increased by \$12.1 million in fiscal 2008 compared to fiscal 2007.
+The continuing challenges faced by the Company indicate there can be no assurance that operating results achieved by the Company in fiscal 2008 are indicative of future operating performance of the Company.

-Summary of Critical Issues Faced by the Company during Fiscal 2007
+Summary of Critical Issues Faced by the Company during Fiscal 2008

-• Higher finished product prices are indicative of tightening grain and oilseed supplies driven by a combination of new demand for bio-fuels, growing consumption from China and India, and back-to-back droughts in various grain and oilseed producing regions of the world.
-Higher finished product prices were favorable to the Company's sales revenue, but this favorable result was partially offset by the negative impact on raw material cost due to the Company's formula pricing arrangements with raw material suppliers, which index raw material cost to the prices of finished product derived from the raw material.
-The financial impact of finished goods prices on sales revenue and raw material cost is summarized below in "Results of Operations."
-Comparative sales price information from the Jacobsen index, an established trading exchange publisher used by management, is listed below in "Summary of Key Indicators."
+• Higher finished product prices through three quarters of fiscal 2008 were indicative of tightening grain and oilseed supplies driven by a combination of new demand for bio-fuels, growing consumption in China and India and back-to-back droughts in various grain and oilseed producing regions of the world; however, finished product prices for commodities declined significantly during the fourth quarter of fiscal 2008.
+Higher finished product prices for BFT and YG were favorable to the Company's sales revenue during the first three quarters of fiscal 2008, but this favorable result was partially offset by the negative impact on raw material cost, due to the Company's formula pricing arrangements with raw material suppliers, which index raw material cost to the prices of finished product derived from the raw material.
+The financial impact of finished goods prices on sales revenue and raw material cost is summarized below in Results of Operations.
+Comparative sales price information from the Jacobsen index, an established trading exchange publisher used by management, is listed below in Summary of Key Indicators.

-- The Company has the ability to burn alternative fuels, including its fats and greases, at a majority of its plants as a way to help manage the Company's exposure to high natural gas prices.
-Beginning October 1, 2006, the federal government effected a program which will provide federal tax credits under certain circumstances for commercial use of alternative fuels in lieu of fossil-based fuels.
+• Energy prices for natural gas and diesel fuel were higher during most of the year, but did decline significantly during the fourth quarter of fiscal 2008.
+The Company has the ability to burn alternative fuels, including its fats and greases, at a majority of its plants as a way to help manage the Company's exposure to high natural gas prices.
+Beginning October 1, 2006, the federal government effected a program which provides federal tax credits under certain circumstances for commercial use of alternative fuels in lieu of fossil-based fuels.
 Beginning in the fourth quarter of 2006, the Company filed documentation with the Internal Revenue Service ("IRS") to recover these Alternative Fuel Mixture Credits as a result of its use of fats and greases to fuel boilers at its plants.
 The Company has received approval from the IRS to apply for these credits.
 However, the federal regulations relating to the Alternative Fuel Mixture Credits are complex and further clarification is needed by the Company prior to recognition of certain tax credits received.
-As of December 29, 2007, the Company has applied for and received approximately \$1.9 million in Alternative Fuel Mixture Credits from the IRS relating to these credits.
-During the fourth quarter of 2007, the Company received further clarification on a portion of these tax credits received and as a result has recorded approximately \$1.2 million to income as a reduction of energy costs.
-The remaining \$0.7 million of received credits are included in current liabilities on the balance sheet as deferred income while the Company pursues further clarification.
-The Company expects to continue to burn alternative fuels at its plants in future periods as long as the price of natural gas remains high. - Raw material volumes during fiscal 2007 improved modestly as some of our export oriented suppliers processed additional volumes and overall consumption of meat products improved.
-Contributing to this increase was a full fiscal year of contribution from the acquired NBP locations as compared to 33 weeks of contribution from these locations in fiscal 2006.
+As of January 3, 2009, the Company has \$0.7 million of received credits included in current liabilities on the balance sheet as deferred income while the Company pursues further clarification.
+The Company will continue to evaluate the option of burning alternative fuels at its plants in future periods depending on the price relationship between alternative fuels and natural gas.

-Summary of Critical Issues and Known Trends Faced by the Company in Fiscal 2007 and Thereafter
+Summary of Critical Issues and Known Trends Faced by the Company in Fiscal 2008 and Thereafter